 The scattered light from the mode-cleaner mirrors will eventually spill around each of the mirrors in the form of an annular beam.
 These three annular beams may hit a chamber wall and cause a glint or scatter into the IFO beam.
-The annular beams around mirrors MC1 and MC2 can be caught at the source by mounting baffles to the outside of the SOS structures which support the mode-cleaner mirrors.
-The baffle at MC1 contains an aperture for passage of the pick-off beam from the mode-cleaner, as shown in figure 12.
-Part of the annular beam around MC3 will pass through the mode matching telescope (not shown) and be caught by the COC baffle in front of the RM.
+The annular beams around mirrors MC1 and MC2 will be caught at the source by mounting baffles to the outside of the SOS structures which support the mode-cleaner mirrors.
+The baffle at MC1 will provide an aperture for passage of the primary laser beam, as shown in figure 12.
+Part of the annular beam around MC3 will pass through the mode matching telescope and be caught by the COC baffle in front of the RM.